AlecrimCloudwalk/aya-revamp/docs/llm_driven_architecture.md

-# ⚠️ LLM-Driven Architecture: Critical Guidelines ⚠️
+# ⚠️ LLM-Driven Architecture: Core Principles ⚠️

-## Core Principles
+## Fundamental Principles

-### 1. The LLM as Central Decision-Maker
+### The LLM as Central Decision-Maker

 The most important principle in our architecture is that the LLM is the central decision-maker with **full agency** over all aspects of user interaction.
 This is not just a design preference—it's a fundamental requirement for the system to function as intended.

+All user-intent decisions must be made by the LLM, not by code:
+- No code should interpret user intent
+- No code should route requests based on keywords
+- No code should decide which tool to call

+### STRICTLY FORBIDDEN Patterns

+- Pattern matching, regex filters, or hard-coded logic paths that decide:
+  - Which tools to use
+  - When to respond to a user
+  - How to interpret user requests
+  - Whether to chain multiple tools
+  - What clarification questions to ask
+  - Any form of content filtering or routing based on keywords

-### 2. ⚠️ CRITICAL: NO HARDCODED RESPONSES TO SLACK ⚠️
+### ⚠️ CRITICAL: NO HARDCODED RESPONSES TO SLACK ⚠️

 **NEVER ADD HARDCODED RESPONSES DIRECTLY TO SLACK.** All responses must be generated dynamically by the LLM based on context.
 Hardcoding responses undermines the entire architecture and creates inconsistent user experiences.